Worldwide Locations:

 Liability:

-Shareholders are liable only to the extent of their share contributions, providing protection against personal liability for company debts.
+Shareholders are liable only up to the amount of their share contributions, which protects them from personal liability for the company’s debts.

 Governance:

-Joint Stock Companies (JSCs) must have a board of directors, which is responsible for the management of the company.
-Directors can be shareholders and are elected by the shareholders’ general assembly.
+A JSC must have a board of directors responsible for managing the company.
+Directors may be shareholders and are elected by the shareholders’ general assembly.

 Register a Company in Egypt